 - 2 tablespoons vegetable oil

-- Lemon Aioli Mix all of the ingredients in a small bowl.
+- Mix the lemon aioli ingredients in a small bowl.
 Cover and store in the fridge for up to 3 days.

-- Indonesian Spice Mix Mix all spices in a small bowl, set aside
+- Mix all the spices in a small bowl, set aside

-- Beans Heat the grill to high.
+- Heat the grill on high.
 If using a vegetable grill rack, place it on the grill to preheat it.
 Toss the green beans with oil, to coat.
 Sprinkle the spice mix over the beans and toss to coat evenly.
 When the grill is hot, put the beans into the grill rack.
 (Alternatively, if you don't have a grill rack, you can cook the beans directly on the grill by carefully placing them perpendicular to the grates and using care when flipping them so they don't fall through.)
 Close the grill and cook the beans for 6 minutes, undisturbed.
 Open the grill and toss the beans.
 Cover and cook for another 5 minutes.
 Toss again.
 Close and cook for a final 5 minutes.
 Remove beans and mound them onto a platter or serving bowl.

 - Serve warm or at room temperature with lemon aioli dipping sauce on the side.